Do you get frustrated upon hearing how the homeowner went with a cheaper bid?

 Yes, and anybody can race their car too, but that doesn’t mean they could just simply go and win the Daytona 500.

 Why is that?
-Because of all the preparation and training it takes.
+Because of all of the preparation and training it takes.

 But what they don’t realize is, all of the training needed to learn proper preparation, let alone all of the prep work that goes into painting a surface properly and profitably.